morganthomas/winning-arguments/winning-arguments.md

 3. The rule of conditional assertion and steps 1 and 2 imply that ((Socrates is a man), (if (Socrates is a man) then (Socrates is mortal)) entails (Socrates is mortal)) is a valid sequent.
 4. The rule counterexample and step 3 imply that ((Socrates is a man), (for all *x*, (if *x* is a man then *x* is mortal)) entails (Socrates is mortal)) is a valid sequent.

+I will explain the thought process that I used to arrive at this proof.